QAlfy/percyst/README.md

 ### Options

-Just in case, you can enable encryption or ignore some pieces of your state.
+Just in case, you can enable encryption, ignore some pieces of your state or if you just want to reset the state after a certain period (e.g. destroy session and logout a user).
 Use these options using the `Percyst` constructor:

 ```js
 const percyst = new Percyst({